 In 2019, they raised $4,500 for Cystic Fibrosis, in July they participated in Plastic Free July, a global initiative to move away from using plastic products, and in September through a collaborative event ‘Hiit the Six for Cancer Research’, they raised approximately $10,000.

-Personal Trainer, Strength and Conditioning Coach, GoodLife Fitness, Ottawa
+Personal Trainer, Strength and Conditioning Coach, GoodLife Fitness, Ottawa, ON

 Chris Fudge is a results-based personal trainer and strength and conditioning coach who believes that success leaves clues.
 With almost fifteen years in the industry he has won multiple awards for personal training including Goodlife Fitness Personal Trainer of the year nation-wide multiple times.
 Chris is an active member of the Canadian Powerlifting Union community as a national referee, meet director, coach and advent lifter.